Thatguy560/Character-counter/README.md

 2. This should then automatically open the app on your browser, however if it doesn't just open up any browser of your choosing and type in the url "http://localhost:3000/".

 3. Once the page is loaded, feel free to play around with it.
+You type in the text area available and it will display the number of Characters used.

 # Technologies Used